 With sex especially, there’s always a risk of this inducing on accident because sex is fun.
 Not to worry, it just may be another reason to hold off on masturbating on top of that, in order to let oxytocin reserves build back up.

 The main reason women would even want to consider this is because childbirth is painful that women are willing to try anything to alleviate that, even if it is a little creepy.
 The data, though limited, does that show vaginal massage can increase a woman’s pain tolerance by up to 100 percent, Komisaruk says.
-Though epidurals are also a common and effective way to treat pain utilized by 61 percent of pregnant women, the science is somewhat conflicted on pros and cons of drugs.
+Though epidurals are also a common and effective way to treat pain utilized by 61 percent of pregnant women, the science is somewhat conflicted on the pros and cons of drugs.
 Some studies suggest that they increase the risk for c-section, while other studies challenge this.
 Research similarly shows that they can slow labor down, and speed it up.
 Anesthesia can potentially increase the need to use antibiotics, which isn’t ideal, but not uncommon or dangerous.
 While there’s some evidence that vaginal massage through sex or masturbation may help, that doesn’t mean taking a less arousing approach will harm a mother or her baby.

-“I don’t think there is a downside of not doing it per say,” Winward says.
+“I don’t think there is a downside of not doing it per se,” Winward says.
 “The downside is that a lot of people don’t realize that it’s a helpful option or don’t feel comfortable enough in their birth environment to use it.”

 What may be happening leading to the return of interest in orgasmic birth — and, unfortunately, this is a theory based on documented sentiment, not analyzed date — is that mothers dissatisfied with the hospital experiences are opening themselves up to new ideas, specifically within the confines of their own homes.
 Still, the reality is that exciting fringe practices always get an outsized amount of press.
 Most women give birth in hospitals and many women give birth in hospitals having never heard of orgasmic birth or actively considered the idea of rubbing a kid out.
 Orgasmic birth will not become common, much less standard, until it receives support from doctors, who defer, quite rightly, to the latest research.
 Without better evidence, advocates of sexy delivery will remain an appealingly vocal minority.
 And that might be for the best.